Bayesian Assessments of Aeroengine Performance with Transfer Learning: Introduction

-When provided with only temperature or pressure measurements, area-based averages are used.
+As in many other engineering disciplines, 1D metrics are often used for performance assessments in turbomachinery.
+When provided with radial and circumferentially placed temperature or pressure measurements, area-based averages are often the norm for arriving at 1D values.
 These are typically estimated by assigning each sensor a weight based on the sector area it covers.
-This weight will depend on the total number of sensors and the radial and circumferential spacing between them (see \cite{stoll1979effect, francis1989measurement}).
+This weight will depend on the total number of sensors and the radial and circumferential spacing between them \cite{stoll1979effect, francis1989measurement}.
 This \emph{sector area-average} is computed by taking the weighted sum of each measurement and dividing it by the sum of the weights themselves.
 In practice, this recipe offers accurate estimates if the spatial distribution of the measured quantity is uniform throughout the measurement plane.
 For spatially non-uniform flows, the validity of this approach hinges on the circumferential placement of the rakes and the harmonic content of the signal.
 Should all the rakes be placed so as to capture the trough of the wave forms, then the sector area-average will likely underestimate the \emph{true} area-average.
-A similar argument holds if the rakes are placed so as to capture only the peaks of the circumferential pattern (see \cite{seshadri2019a}).
-This motivates a new framework that addresses this limiting stratagem.
+A similar argument holds if the rakes are placed so as to capture only the peaks of the circumferential pattern \cite{seshadri2019a}.
+It is therefore common to use empirical corrections to account for the uncertainty in such measurements, however these corrections may introduce biases.
+It should be noted that in-flight engines may only be fitted with one or two rakes, which may warrant additional corrections.
+This is different from test-bed (simulated altitude) engines as shown in Figure~\ref{fig:intro4}, which often have more rakes along the same axial plane.
+Additionally, test-bed engines may also have more axial measurement stations.